The Safety and Security Team

 As mentioned, the Safety and Security team is a unit tasked to prevent and handle incidents affecting our volunteers and/or the reputation of the organisation.
 Therefore, we have a lot of responsibilities and areas to work with and look after.
 These include:

-- Screening associated trademarks for conflicting behaviour and content.
+- Screening associated personalities for conflicting behaviour and content

 Whenever an incident or a report reaches us, our team will work towards the immediate goal of de-escalating the conflict and/or removing the immediate threat or issue.
 The way we approach this goal may differ heavily based on circumstances within the situation.
 If the incident revolves around a vulnerable or targeted attendee we will do everything we can to immediately ensure a safe environment for said individual.